locationtech/udig-platform/docs/devel/en/utility_classes.rst

 There are a host of utility classes provided to make your life as an RCP developer easier.

-net.refractions.udig.ui
+org.locationtech.udig.ui
 ^^^^^^^^^^^^^^^^^^^^^^^

-The **net.refractions.udig.ui** plugin contains all manner of code and utilities that help with user interface development.
+The **org.locationtech.udig.ui** plugin contains all manner of code and utilities that help with user interface development.
 You will find some of our basic drag and drop and operation support code here.